 The Media Player Software

 The digital signage media player software is a critical part of any solution.
-It’s the software that renders all the scheduled content, and displays live data reliably, 24/7 – all year round.
+It’s the software that renders the scheduled content and displays live data reliably, 24/7/365.

-- The Player software must support a wide range of multimedia file formats.
+- Make sure the player software supports a wide range of multimedia file formats.

 - It must communicate its status to the CMS server so users know what’s going on at all times.

-- It has the ability to monitor the hardware’s resources and, if necessary, take corrective action on its own.
+- It must be able to monitor the hardware’s resources and, if necessary, take corrective action on its own.

 - It must be compatible with a range of hardware platforms and operating systems.